Multi‑Task Optimization over Networks of Tasks

 What does MONET look like?

-At the core of MONET is a labelled graph $\mathcal{G}=(\mathcal{V}, \mathcal{E}, \mathcal{A})$, where nodes are tasks, edges are k-NN task‑space similarity, and each node is labelled with the best solution found so far.
+At the core of MONET is a labeled graph $\mathcal{G}=(\mathcal{V}, \mathcal{E}, \mathcal{A})$, where nodes are tasks, edges are k-NN task‑space similarity, and each node is labeled with the best solution found so far.

 (a) Each node $V_i = \boldsymbol{\tau}_i$ is a task storing its current elite $\mathcal{A}[\boldsymbol{\tau}_i]$.
 Individual learning mutates a node’s own solution; social learning recombines a node’s elite with one drawn from its graph neighborhood. (b) The same task network mid‑run (500k / 1M evaluations) on the cartpole benchmark: color encodes per‑task fitness, showing how high‑quality solutions propagate along the edges.